-Soils: Cedartown loamy sand Rosedale loamy sand

-Evesboro loamy sand and sand
+Soils: Cedartown loamy sand Rosedale loamy sand Evesboro loamy sand and sand Runclint loamy sand and sand Evesboro-Galestown complex Runclint-Cedartown complex Galestown loamy sand Runclint-Evesboro complex Galestown and Rosedale soils Udorthents

-Evesboro-Galestown complex

-Galestown loamy sand

-Runclint-Cedartown complex

-Runclint-Evesboro complex

-Galestown and Rosedale soils Udorthents

 Description: These sandy soils have few operating limitations due to soil wetness, and can provide sites for mechanical activities during wet seasons.
 Productivity is low, and some sites may be occupied by Virginia or shortleaf pine.
 Some may occur in a landscape pattern of sand ridges interspersed with low wet soils or Delmarva Bays, and provide an important habitat type, particularly for herpivores and invertebrates.
 Some may have slopes of up to 10-15%, which may limit management.
-Udorthents are soils that have been mechanically altered and may occur mainly as borrow pits, landfills, or other re-worked areas.
+Udorthents are soils that have been mechanically altered and may occur mainly as borrow pits, landfills, or other reworked areas.
 Intensive forest management is probably limited on many of these soils.